Mental Health Situation in Bangladesh in 2023

 Bangladesh doesn’t have a selected and robust psychological state policy.
 Earlier policies and action plans integrated psychological state disorders within the spectrum of non-communicable diseases, three of which were insufficient to ensure optimum care to stop, diagnose, treat, and rehabilitate mental disorders in a densely populated country like Bangladesh.

 The absence of a robust and inclusive psychological state policy to enrich the new act’s strengths and mitigate its weaknesses is a crucial challenge for the state.
-Because the action is approaching, researchers, practitioners, and policymakers should consider these issues carefully to deal with the pre-existing and emerging gaps and develop a stronger psychological state system in Bangladesh.
+Because the action is approaching, researchers, practitioners, and policymakers should consider these issues carefully to deal with the pre-existing and emerging gaps and develop a more robust psychological state system in Bangladesh.

-You May Also Like:
+You May Also Like the following:

 1. Best Psychiatrist in Dhaka, Bangladesh